An integration formula of Chern forms on quasi-projective varieties: Introduction

 \begin{theorem} Let $X$ be a projective variety over $\CC$ of dimension $n$.
 Let $\OL_1,\cdots,\OL_n$ be hermitian line bundles on $X$ with underlying line bundles $L_1,\cdots, L_n$.
 Suppose the metric of each $\OL_i$ is smooth.
 Then

 Here the left hand side is the integration of Chern forms; the right hand side is the algebraic intersection number. \end{theorem}

 The formula is generalized to the non-archimedean case, i.e. $X$ is a projective variety over a complete non-archimedean valuation field $K$ instead of $\CC$.
 In \cite{CL06}, Chambert-Loir defines the \emph{Chambert-Loir measure} $c_1(\OL_1)\cdots c_1(\OL_n)$ on $X^\an$ for integrable metrized line bundles $\OL_1,\cdots,\OL_n$ in the sense of \cite{Zha95}.
 Then he proves a non-archimedean version of Theorem \ref{integration formula in proj complex case} in \cite{CL06}.
 After that, Gubler generalizes it to formally metrized line bundles in \cite{Gub07}.
-In \cite{CLD12}, Chambert-Loir and Ducros develop a deep theory of superforms on $X^\an$.
-By the powerful theory, they redefine the measure $c_1(\OL_1)\cdots c_1(\OL_n)$ in a more analytic way and deduce the formula above again.
+In \cite{CLD12}, Chambert-Loir and Ducros develop a deep theory of real valued $(p,q)$-forms on $X^\an$.
+By the powerful theory, they redefine the measure $c_1(\OL_1)\cdots c_1(\OL_n)$ in a more analytic way and deduce the formula above in this analytic setting.
 In \cite{YZ21}, Yuan and Zhang generalize the theory in \cite{Zha95} and define \emph{adelic line bundles} on a quasi-projective variety $U$ as an appropriate limit of line bundles on compactifications of $U$.
 In the loc. cit., they generalize the measure and the intersection theory to adelic line bundles on a quasi-projective variety.

 The main purpose of this paper is to generalize Theorem \ref{integration formula in proj complex case} to the quasi-projective case for both archimedean and non-archimedean fields in the setting of adelic line bundles of \cite{YZ21}.
-In this paper, we call a field $K$ a \emph{complete valuation field}, if $K$ is complete with respect to a non-trivial valuation.
+In this paper, we call a field $K$ a \emph{complete valuation field}, if $K$ is complete with respect to a non-trivial absolute value.
 If $K$ is archimedean, let $O_K=K$; if $K$ is non-archimedean, let $O_K$ be the valuation ring of $K$.

 Let $U$ be a quasi-projective variety over a complete valuation field $K$.
 In \cite[Section 2.7]{YZ21}, authors define a group $\HPic(U/O_K)_\intt$ of \emph{integrable adelic line bundles}.
 They also define a group $\TPic(U/K)_\intt$ of \emph{integrable adelic line bundles without metrics} on $U$.
 There is a natural forgetful homomorphism